 The Opera browser bakes in ad-blocking features into the browser without the need for an extra add-on, while also offering privacy-friendly tools such as an unlimited, built-in VPN service, incognito mode, fraud and malware warnings for suspicious links and pages, and more.
 In addition, you can further customize Opera's capabilities with a wide array of extensions.

-Mobile users need not fret, as the Android version comes with just about everything the desktop version has, and a mobile-oriented version built for touch screen interfaces is available as Opera Touch.
+Mobile users need not fret, as the Android version comes with just about everything the desktop version has but built for touch-screen interfaces.
+On iOS, the mobile version of Opera is listed in Apple's App Store as Opera Touch.

 2. Privacy Badger (Chrome, Firefox, Opera)